 6. Register File

-This lab implements a register file in SystemVerilog and brings our design to the DE10-Lite board.
-SystemVerilog has powerful built-in features which allow us to realize entire registers within a few lines of code.
+This lab implements a register file in SystemVerilog and brings the design to the DE10-Lite board.
+SystemVerilog has built-in features that let us implement whole registers in a few lines of code.

 Listing 6.1 Module register_en which implements an enabled 64-bit register.